dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  People do not lack strength they lack will.
+  We see past time in a telescope and present time in a microscope.
+Hence the apparent enormities of the present.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1542 days)
+## 🌟 Experiences (1543 days)

 ### 🧮 Programming languages